LLM Fundamentals

 - Answer questions and hold conversations

-Think of it as autocomplete on steroids.
-It predicts the most likely next word, sentence, or paragraph based on patterns learned from billions of examples.
+A useful mental model: autocomplete on steroids.
+The model predicts the most likely next token (a word or fragment) based on patterns learned from billions of examples.
+Stack enough of those predictions together and you get full responses.

 | Provider | Model | Strengths | Best For |